Lazo2223/SQL-PowerBI/README.md

 #SQL queries on this dataset:
-CSV file was inported in PostgresSQL.
+CSV file was imported in PostgresSQL.

 1. Top-Selling Cars by Month
 Find the best-selling car models each month.
-Useing RANK() to get the top 3 cars per month.
+Using RANK() to get the top 3 cars per month.
 ```
 WITH filter_months AS (SELECT company, model, EXTRACT('month' FROM date) as get_month
 FROM car_sales),